gitchander/gofra/README.md

 ```
 in this case the file will be created `fractal.json`

-For render first fractal run:
+For render first fractal, run:
 ```
 ./fractus render
 ```
 created image file `fractal.png`

+you can watch it in any viewer program.